TruStory

 The challenges Sevi is faced with are related to:

-• Onboard bank to its credit portal function to link unbanked to the formal finance sector
+• And change our linear growth rate to an exponential growth rate.
+Onboard bank to its credit portal function to link unbanked to the formal finance sector.

 • Expansion of available credit facility and setting up a first-loss facility